cavo789/blog/blog/XXX/dagger-python/index.md

 :::info
 Official Gitlab documentation about [volumes](https://docs.gitlab.com/runner/configuration/advanced-configuration.html#volumes-in-the-runnersdocker-section).

-To check if it's work, run `sudo su gitlab-runner` to switch to that user and run `docker info` and `docker image list` and check if it's works.
+To check if it's working, run `sudo su gitlab-runner` to switch to that user and run `docker info` and `docker image list` and check if it's works.
 If yes, then your user is part of the Docker group.

 ### Configure your CI